stablekernel/aqueduct/source/docs/tut/getting-started.md

 You'll also see this request logged in the shell that you started `aqueduct serve` in.

-!!! tip "Browser Clients"
-    In addition to `curl`, you can create a SwaggerUI browser application that executes requests against your locally running application.
-In your project directory, run `aqueduct document client` and it will generate a file named `client.html`.
-Open this file in your browser for a UI that constructs and executes requests that your application supports.

 ## Linking Controllers

 When a controller handles a request, it can either send a response or let one of its linked controllers handle the request.
 By default, a `Router` will send a 404 Not Found response for any request.
 Adding a route to a `Router` creates an entry point to a new channel that controllers can be linked to.
 In our application, `HeroesController` is linked to the route `/heroes`.